About Us

 #CLHExpo & Extension

-The year of 2020 emphasised the critical role of the care sector during times of crisis.
+The eventful year of 2020 underscored the critical role of the care sector during times of crisis.
 With the arrival of the Coronavirus Pandemic and the accompanying surge in demand for essential products, we rapidly adapted our operations.
 Our expanded warehouse facilities, combined with agile supply-chain management, ensured that vital hygiene products, such as gloves, masks and wipes, remained available when they were needed most.

 • 2025